theflashwin/GitOwl/README.md

-# GitOwl
+# Git Parrot

-Keep a watchful eye on your Git repositories with GitOwl.
+BAKAWWWW.
+Keep a watchful eye on your Git repositories with GitParrot.

 ## How to Run Locally